yingweiwo

 Absorption, Distribution and Excretion

-Approximately 75-80% of an oral dose of ethambutol hydrochloride is rapidly absorbed from the GI tract.
-Absorption is not substantially affected when the drug is administered with food.
-Following a single oral ethambutol hydrochloride dose of 25 mg/kg, peak serum ethambutol concentrations of 2-5 mcg/mL are attained within 2-4 hours; serum concentrations of the drug are undetectable 24 hours after the dose.
+Approximately 75-80% of oral ethambutol hydrochloride is rapidly absorbed from the gastrointestinal tract.
+Co-administration with food has no significant effect on drug absorption.
+Following a single oral dose of 25 mg/kg ethambutol hydrochloride, peak serum ethambutol concentrations can reach 2-5 μg/mL within 2-4 hours.
+Serum drug concentrations are undetectable 24 hours after administration.

-Ethambutol is partially inactivated in the liver by oxidation to an aldehyde intermediate, 2,2?-(ethylenediimino)-di-butyraldehyde, which is converted to the decarboxylic acid derivative, 2,2?-(ethylenediimino)-di-butyric acid.
+Ethambutol is partially inactivated in the liver, oxidized to the aldehyde intermediate 2,2'-(ethylenediimino)dibutanal, which is then converted to the decarboxylation derivative 2,2'-(ethylenediimino)dibutyric acid.

 Biological Half-Life

-Ethambutol has a half life of 3.3 hours in patients with normal renal function.
-In patients with renal failure, the half life could be 7 hours or longer.
+In patients with normal renal function, the half-life of ethambutol is 3.3 hours.
+In patients with renal failure, the half-life may be 7 hours or longer.

-The plasma half-life of ethambutol is approximately 3.3 hours in patients with normal renal function.
-The half-life is prolonged in patients with impaired renal or hepatic function.
+In patients with normal renal function, the plasma half-life of ethambutol is approximately 3.3 hours.
+In patients with impaired renal or hepatic function, the half-life is prolonged.
 In patients with renal failure, the half-life may be 7 hours or longer.

 Toxicity/Toxicokinetics